Impact of Chronic Conditions on Mobility

 • Severe cases may require mobility aids like wheelchairs or walkers.

-• Management: Physical therapy, assistive devices, and medications to manage spasticity and fatigue.
+MS is managed with physical therapy, assistive devices, and medications to manage spasticity and fatigue.

 Parkinson’s Disease

 Degeneration of dopamine-producing neurons in the brain leads to impaired motor control.
+Parkinson's Disease impacts mobility due to:

 • Tremors, stiffness, and slowness of movement (bradykinesia).